DaoCloud/DaoCloud-docs/docs/en/docs/network/intro/issues.md

 https://github.com/spidernet-io/spiderpool/pull/2434

-#### IPAM allocation is blocked, affecting the performance of IP allocation
+#### In one-to-one Pod-to-IP mapping scenarios, IPAM allocation is blocked, preventing some Pods from running and affecting IP allocation performance

 An IPPool with 1,000 IP addresses is created, and a Deployment with 1,000 replicas is created.
 After a certain number of IP addresses are allocated, it is observed that the allocation performance has dropped significantly, and even IP addresses cannot be allocated anymore.
 A Pod cannot start normally without an IP address.
 The Pod has been recorded in the actual IPPool resource and its IP has been allocated, but the Pod corresponding to the SpiderEndpoint does not exist.